Marv Hubbard: Professional career

-Hubbard was a standout for the Raiders from 1971-1974 and part of 1975, and gave Oakland's fearsome air attack a balanced running threat.
-He helped lead the Raiders team to four consecutive AFC Western Division titles from 1972-1975 and three consecutive AFC Conference Championship Finals from 1973-1975.
-Hubbard led the Raiders in rushing four straight seasons from 1971-1974, and averaged over 1,000 total yards from scrimmage In each.
+Hubbard was a standout for the Raiders from 1971 to 1974 and part of 1975, and gave Oakland's fearsome air attack a balanced running threat.
+He helped lead the Raiders team to four consecutive AFC Western Division titles from 1972 to 1975 and three consecutive AFC Conference Championship Finals from 1973 to 1975.
+Hubbard led the Raiders in rushing four straight seasons from 1971 to 1974, and averaged over 1,000 total yards from scrimmage in each.
 He gained 1,100 yards rushing during the 1972 season, becoming the Raiders then all-time single season rushing leader.
-He rushed for a total of 4,544 rushing yards, 3,755 of which came during his four full-time years from 1971-1974.
-Hubbard was named to the NFL's AFC Pro Bowl Team in 1971, 1972, and 1973.
+He rushed for a total of 4,544 rushing yards, 3,755 of which came during his four full-time years from 1971 to 1974.
+Hubbard was named to the NFL's AFC Pro Bowl Team in 1971, 1972 and 1973.

 Hubbard scored 24 touchdowns (23 rushing, 1 passing) during his career, six of which were against his favorite opponent, the formidable Kansas City Chiefs.
-Hubbard was featured on the cover of Sports Illustrated on December 17, 1973 after the Raiders won a pivotal game over the division rival Chiefs.
-Marv kept an enlarged graphic of that magazine cover in his office throughout his post-football career.
+Hubbard was featured on the cover of Sports Illustrated on December 17, 1973, after the Raiders won a pivotal game over the division rival Chiefs.
+Hubbard kept an enlarged graphic of that magazine cover in his office throughout his post-football career.
 He was also an effective pass receiver coming out of the backfield, and caught 85 passes for 624 total yards, averaged 7.4 yards per reception.
-According to John Madden, he also used Hubbard on kick-off and punt return teams where "Marv turned from a fullback into a linebacker".
+According to Madden, he also used Hubbard on kick-off and punt return teams where "Marv turned from a fullback into a linebacker".

 Multiple shoulder injuries sidelined him for part of 1975, and Hubbard spent all of the 1976 season on injured reserve.
-He received a Super Bowl ring for being a team member of the 1976 season Super Bowl Champion Oakland Raiders (January 1977 Super Bowl XI.)
-In 1977 he signed with the Detroit Lions, where he saw reduced play, and then retired.
+He received a Super Bowl ring for being a team member of the 1976 Raiders, who won Super Bowl XI.
+In 1977, he signed with the Detroit Lions, where he saw reduced play, and then retired.
 Hubbard also sustained, in the words of his wife, "more concussions than you could count" during his playing career.